Biopsy, Sentinel Lymph Node, Breast (3-Panel)

 |Title:||Biopsy, Sentinel Lymph Node, Breast (3-Panel)|

-Sentinel lymph node biopsy of the breast.
-The first of three panels shows a radioactive substance and/or blue dye injected near the tumor; the middle panel shows that the injected material is followed visually and/or with a probe that detects radioactivity to find the sentinel nodes (the first lymph nodes to take up the material); the third panel shows the removal of the tumor and the sentinel nodes to check for cancer cells.
+Sentinel lymph node biopsy of the breast; the first panel shows a radioactive substance and/or blue dye being injected near the tumor; the second panel shows that the injected material is followed visually and/or with a probe that detects radioactivity to find the sentinel nodes (the first lymph nodes to which cancer cells are likely to spread from a primary tumor); and the third panel shows the removal of the tumor and the sentinel nodes to check for cancer cells.

 Sentinel lymph node biopsy of the breast.
 A radioactive substance and/or blue dye is injected near the tumor (first panel).
-The injected material is detected visually and/or with a probe that detects radioactivity (middle panel).
-The sentinel nodes (the first lymph nodes to take up the material) are removed and checked for cancer cells (last panel).
+The injected material is followed visually and/or with a probe that detects radioactivity to find the sentinel nodes (the first lymph nodes to which cancer cells are likely to spread from a primary tumor) (second panel).
+The sentinel nodes are removed and checked for cancer cells (third panel).
+A sentinel lymph node biopsy is usually done at the same time the primary tumor is removed, but it can also be done before or after the tumor is removed.

 Anatomy -- Breast